kaslr/empty_read-poison_null_byte/README.md

 bk->fd = fd;
 ```

 The code performs several safety checks.
 First, it verifies that the size of the chunk we want to unlink matches the `prev_size` field of the next chunk.
-This is the case for us because the next chunk that borders A is B, and after we freed A, the allocator updated B's `prev_size` field to the size of A.
+This is the case for us because the next chunk that borders A is B, and after we freed A, the allocator updated Bʼs `prev_size` field to the size of A.

 The next check ensures there has been no linked list corruption by verifying that the `fd` pointer of the chunk before A in the bin is indeed pointing to A, and similarly, the `bk` pointer of the chunk after A is pointing to A. If all these checks pass, the chunks before and after A are repositioned to point to each other, effectively unlinking A from the bin.